apify/apify-docs/sources/academy/tutorials/apify_scrapers/web_scraper.md

 That's it!
 You can now remove the **Max pages per run** limit, **Save & Run** your task and watch the scraper paginate through all the Actors and then scrape all of their data.
 After it succeeds, open the **Dataset** tab again click on **Preview**.
 You should have a table of all the Actor's details in front of you.
 If you do, great job!
 You've successfully scraped Apify Store.
-And if not, no worries, just go through the code examples again, it's probably just some typo.
+And if not, no worries, go through the code examples again, it's probably just a typo.

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/plugging-it-into-the-pagefunction.webp)